Generation Opportunity Releases Millennial Jobs Report

-The effective (U6) unemployment rate for 18-29 year olds, which adjusts for labor force participation by including those who have given up looking for work, is 15.9 percent (NSA).
+The effective (U-6) unemployment rate for 18-29 year olds, which adjusts for labor force participation by including those who have given up looking for work, is 15.5 percent (NSA).
+The (U-3) unemployment rate for 18-29 year olds is 9.1 percent (NSA).

-Evan Feinberg, President of Generation Opportunity, issued the following statement:
+Patrice Lee, Director of Outreach at Generation Opportunity, issued the following statement:

 Generation Opportunity is a national, non-partisan organization advocating for economic opportunity for young people through less government and more freedom.